Vibranium-Data/RESCO/resco_examples/sao_paulo.md

 }
 ```

-We can log these load requests and over the course of the day, aggregate them.
-We can then model the moment during the day when peak demand occurred as an Event.
+We can log these load requests and over the course of the day, aggregate them across the grid.
+We can then model the moment during the day when peak demand occurred across the grid as an Event.
 An example of a peak demand event can be as follows:

 ```json
 {